Charles E W Bean, Diaries, AWM38 3DRL 606/7/1 - May 1915 - Part 1

 I got my first 2 cables away today - handed

-to Villers Stuart who will transfer it to Quinn
+to Villiers Stuart who will transfer it to Queen

 for sending on to Arcadian.
 Thats the best I can